 The amount of the lien may also limited by the common fund doctrine.
 This means a healthcare provider’s owed balance is reduced by a prorated share of the cost of securing the recovery from the patient.

-As of today, Arizona courts are undecided as to how comparative fault affects medical liens.
+As of today, Courts are undecided as to how comparative fault affects medical liens in Arizona.
 Comparative fault is the legal concept of apportioning the responsibility for an accident and subsequent injuries by percentage to involved parties, including the injured patient.
 However, public policy of encouraging settlement of dispute as well as notions of equity most likely weighs in favor of proportionally reducing such liens.

 To be enforced, a lien must be verified and contain specific information: